Gloryhammer: History

 In December 2021, Sozos Michael was introduced as the new singer of the band.
 They released their first single with Michael as lead singer, titled "Fly Away", on 28 April 2022.
-On 14 March 2023, the upcoming fourth studio album, Return to the Kingdom of Fife, was announced and is set to be released on 2 June 2023.
+On 14 March 2023, the fourth studio album, Return to the Kingdom of Fife, was announced and later released on 2 June 2023.
+The band released three singles in support of the album: "Keeper of the Celestial Flame of Abernethy", "Holy Flaming Hammer of Unholy Cosmic Frost" and "Wasteland Warrior Hoots Patrol".